Hikakin: 2009–2014: Rise to Fame

+After achieving success with his beatboxing videos, Hikakin soon realized that he would reach his limit if he continued like this, and in July 2011, he opened a new channel, "HikakinTV", to show his daily life.
+The channel quickly became a success, and by the end of 2011, the "Hikakin" channel had the most subscribers in Japan for the first time.
+In 2012, he left the supermarket Yoshiike, where he had worked since moving to Tokyo, and began to make a living from advertising revenue through uploading videos.
+Regarding his time as an office worker, he said, "It was hard because I wasn't doing what I loved.
+But I was able to continue working thanks to my determination, thinking, 'I'm not just an office worker.
+I make videos and people from overseas are watching them.

 In December 2012, Hikakin released his first album, a collaboration with video game music composer Hideki Sakamoto, for the soundtrack of the Echannel drawing application of the PlayStation Vita.
 In May 2013, Hikakin participated in the Social Star Awards and the subsequent Singapore Social concerts, performing with Aerosmith during their stage set and beatboxing before performing with the band on "Walk This Way".
+A month later, he founded the Japanese multi-channel network Uuum and became its founder and chief advisor.

-In February 2014, Hikakin did a collaboration beatbox video with American singer Ariana Grande, beatboxing to her song "Baby I."
+In February 2014, Hikakin made a collaboration beatbox video with American singer Ariana Grande, beatboxing to her song "Baby I".
+On June 27, 2014, in collaboration with Google, Hikakin started a live video project called "HikakinGames with Google Play" for game apps available on Google Play.
+Hikakin and several other creators affiliated with Uuum will be live commenting on popular titles that are trending on Google Play.

 In October 2014, Hikakin was one of the performers for the first YouTube FanFest in Tokyo, Japan.
-At the same YouTube FanFest, Japanese breakbeat music duo Hifana performed with their instruments and using Hikakin's beatbox broken down into several parts, they created a new combination of his beatboxing and their instruments.
+At the same YouTube FanFest, Japanese breakbeat music duo Hifana performed with their instruments and using Hikakin's beatbox broken down into several parts, and created a new combination with Hikakin's beatboxing and their instruments.

-In December 2014, Hikakin went to New York City to do another collaboration video with Ariana Grande, doing a beatbox of that song, while she was singing "Break Free."
+In December 2014, Hikakin went to New York City to do another collaboration video with Ariana Grande, doing beatboxing with her, while she was singing "Break Free".
 In the same month, Hikakin uploaded a beatbox video that featured American singer Ne-Yo.
-They performed Ne-Yo's song "Coming with You" and his famous 2007 hit "Because of You."
+They performed Ne-Yo's song "Coming with You" and his famous 2007 hit "Because of You".

-On September 10, 2021, Hikakin reached 10 million subscribers on Hikakin TV.